vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *śivaśaktyādyayā mūlavidyayā parameśvari* /

-*jagatkṛ tsnaṁ tayā vyāptaṁ śṛ ṇuṣāvahitā priye* //27//
+*jagatkṛtsnaṁ tayā vyāptaṁ śṛṇuṣāvahitā priye* //27//

 Śiva is the letter *A* , and Śakti is *HA* ; the whole universe is therefore permeated by the totality of the Sanskrit alphabet, by the totality of the word with which the *mūlavidyā* , the “basic *vidyā* ,” the *śrīvidyā* , that is, is identifi ed.